tnichols217/notes/BritLit/Final Prep.md

 > "To be gone from this bench and stand by you there,
 > If I without discourtesy might quit this board,
 > And if my liege lady misliked it not,
-> I would come to y"
+> I would come to your counsel before your court noble.
+> For I find"

 ## MLA citations